markandgo/Advanced-Tiled-Loader/README.md

 * Isometric maps
 * Flipped and rotated tiles

-This is a fork of Kadoba's Advanced Tiled Loader.
+This was a fork of Kadoba's Advanced Tiled Loader.
+The majority of the code has been rewritten from the ground up.

 New features include:
 * Chunk loading for cooperative multitasking